19hours/sg-statutes/Acts/Companies Act.md

 (i) in time for subsection (4)(a) to be complied with; but

-(ii) not before the beginning of the period of 15 days ending with the resolution date.
+(ii) not before the beginning of the period of 20 days ending with the resolution date.

 [21/2005]

+[Act 36 of 2014 wef 01/07/2015]

 (4) Unless subsection (2) applies, the company —